ITISFoundation/ti-planning-tool-manual/docs/services/post_processing.md

   <img width="382" height="136" src="_media/postpro/analysis_table_nums.png">
 </p>

-The sorting can be done either using the scaling sliders on top (1.), where the importance of each metric can be set and the whole table is then sorted according to the score resulting from this weighting.
-The score is also shown in the last column of the table.
+The sorting can be done using the scaling sliders on top (1.), where the weight (importance) of each metric can be set.
+The table is then sorted according to the score resulting from this weighting.
+The score is also shown in the last table column.
-For further detail on how this score is achieved, please refer to the more detailed explanations in the **Background** section.
+For additional information regarding these metrics, check the the **Background** section.
-Alternatively the table can be sorted for only one quantity by clicking on the columns name (2.).
+Alternatively the table can be sorted according to a single metric by clicking on the column name (2.).

-Once a promising setup is found, you can load the corresponding fields by clicking Load (3.).
-The progress of the superposition to create the E-Fields and the subsequent channel weight sweep is shown at the bottom of the table (4.).
+Once a promising setup has been identified, you can load the corresponding fields and data by clicking Load (3.).
+A sweep over channel weights is performed to render subsequent exporation more interactive and responsive.
+The progress of the sweep is shown below the table (4.).

-When the calculations are finished, all the viewers in the lower half of the screen will update.
-Now you can visually inspect the scenario.
-A quick explanation of the different sections and elements:
+Once that sweep is complete, all the viewers in the lower half of the screen are update.
+Now you can visually inspect the exposure scenario:

 <br>
 <p align="center">